ece362-purdue/proton-labs/lab1-gpio/README.md

 Make sure to clone the code repository from GitHub Classroom.
 Keep in mind to add, commit and push any changes you make so that your work is accessible from a lab machine.

 > [!CAUTION]
+> **If you have not set up VScode with PlatformIO as described in Lab 0 on BOTH your physical machine and your lab machine, you should do that now.**
+>
-> **If you have not set up VScode with PlatformIO as described in Lab 0 on BOTH your physical machine and your lab machine, we strongly recommend that you do that now.**  Having two working environments provides you the necessary redundancy to ensure you can still work in case one environment randomly stops working, and you can use `git` to back up your work and seamlessly transition to the other machine.
-Please do not assume this will not happen to you, because it absolutely can.
+> Having two working environments provides you the necessary redundancy to ensure you can still work in case one environment randomly stops working, using `git` to keep your work in the cloud and seamlessly transition to the other machine.
+>
+> **Please do not assume this will not happen to you, because it absolutely can.**

 In addition, a precompiled autotest object has been incorporated into the template folder.
 You can utilize it to test the subroutines (another word for functions).
-To run the autotest, uncomment the `autotest()` call in the `main` function and click "Flash Project (USB)".
-You will click this option to flash your newly received Proton for the first time.
-For subsequent flashes, you can use "Flash Project (SWD)" with the Debug Probe (included in your kit) to save time.
+To run the autotest, uncomment the `autotest()` call in the `main` function and click "Upload and Monitor".
+Make sure that your debugger is connected via USB, that the shunt jumpers connecting the debugger to your Proton board are in place, and the the Proton board is also connected via USB.

 If you are on Windows, take care to select the correct COM port in the Serial Monitor window.